ihat/mapredus/README.md

 ----
 not necessarily in the given order

-* if a job fails we do what we are supposed to do i.e. add a failure_hook which does something if your job fails
+* if a process fails we do what we are supposed to do i.e. add a failure_hook which does something if your process fails

 * include functionality for a partitioner, input reader, combiner